Manage electronic collections efficiently

 Accurate metadata for e-books is important not just for librarian workflows but also for getting the right materials to students and faculty.
 Holly pointed out that since her libraries' e-book holdings are in WorldCat, they are also discoverable through WorldCat.org™, WorldCat Local and any partner sites powered by the WorldCat Search API.
 "Having the holdings set automatically is really a great benefit for e-book discovery."

-"Using the WorldCat knowledge base and the record delivery feature of WorldShare Metadata is a better workflow overall," says Holly.
-"It's given us better access to and discovery of our e-books in our discovery tools.
+"Using the WorldCat knowledge base and the record delivery feature of WorldShare Metadata Services is a better workflow overall," Holly said.
+"It has given us better access to and discovery of our e-books in our discovery tools.
 It's just an easier way to deal with all our e-book collections."

 - Drexel University Libraries provide services for nearly 25,000 students, 4,500 faculty and various staff and community members.

 - 638,717 items in the libraries’ print and electronic collections